ichoi21/HWK02/README.md

 - revised container, refined all htmls with with and added rows to enable gridding all across.
 - Refined and merged some card features to aesthetically control content in within "cell"
   //links in cards not working
+- Updated some formatting.
+- Tried to create a form with false prompt button.